Vascular Diseases and Vascular Treatment - Blogs

 Frequently Asked Questions (FAQs)

-What are the most common vascular diseases?
 The most common vascular diseases include Varicose Veins, Deep Vein Thrombosis (DVT), Peripheral Artery Disease (PAD), Carotid Artery Disease, and Aortic Aneurysms.

-What are early signs of vascular disease?
 Early signs include leg pain or cramping while walking (claudication), sudden and unexplained leg swelling, skin color changes (pale, blue, or darkened skin), cold extremities, and wounds on the feet or legs that do not heal.

-Is vascular disease serious?
 Yes.
 If left untreated, vascular diseases can lead to severe and life-threatening complications, including Pulmonary Embolism (from DVT), ruptured arteries (from aneurysms), stroke (from carotid artery blockage), and limb amputation (from severe PAD and gangrene).

-Who is at risk for vascular disease?
 Individuals at the highest risk include smokers, diabetics, people over the age of 50, and those with high blood pressure, high cholesterol, a sedentary lifestyle, or a family history of vascular conditions.

-What is the best treatment for vascular disease?
 The best treatment depends on the specific condition and its severity.
 Options range from lifestyle modifications and medications (like blood thinners) to minimally invasive endovascular procedures (laser ablation, angioplasty, stenting) and open surgical interventions (bypass surgery).